gilbarbara/hooks/README.md

 ```

 ### useSingleton
-Run the code just once, before the render.
+Run the code just once before the render.
 Similar to constructors in classes.

 ```tsx